jdoss2020/poetry/Jim_Doss_Poetry-Part_2.md

 hours since oyster boats slipped through the mouth
 of the Potomac to dreg the bay’s beds.

-In the corner you’ll see empty docks,
+In the corner of the picture you see empty docks,
 gasoline pumps, a police boat swaying
 at the pier, the waters much cleaner

 than decades ago when soap suds and chemical froth
 choked the rockfish and suffocated
 the bivalves.
-Recovery can take years.
+Recovery can take decades.

 Now eagles and osprey swoop to snatch
 a silver gleam from the water.
 You set a sweating glass